 Erica is an attorneyexperienced in complex legal, regulatory and policy issues.
 Prior to joining the Foundation, Erica practiced at Kaye Scholer LLP, where she represented individuals and companies in federal and state criminal investigations, developed corporate compliance programs for Fortune 500 companies, and represented a New York State Senate special investigative committee.
 She also served as a staff member to the New York Attorney General’s Criminal Justice Transition Team.
 Before law school, she was a grant writer at the Exploratorium museum, in San Francisco, California.
 Erica holds a J.D. from Fordham University, where she was a member of the Stein Scholars Program for Public Interest, and a B.A. in History from Wesleyan University.

 Rachele manages the day-to-day operations of the Foundation’s New York office.
 She previously worked as an office manager and an executive assistant at an investment bank that specializes in technology mergers and acquisitions.
-Rachele holds a bachelor’s degree in English from Georgian Court College and a master’s degree in theology from The General Theological Seminary.
+Rachele holds a bachelor’s degree in English from Georgian Court College and a master’s degree from The General Theological Seminary.
 She actively volunteers with several nonprofit organizations in New York City.